NordicSemiconductor/nRF-Logger-API/README.md

 compile 'no.nordicsemi.android:log:2.1.1'
 ```

-If you use proguard, add the following line to your proguard rules:
+If you use proguard, the following line will be automatically added to your proguard rules:
 ```-keep class no.nordicsemi.android.log.** { *; }```

 ### Features